Accreditation of Early Learning and Care Services

-Accredited program have committed to meet the accreditation standards at all times.
+Accredited programs have committed to meet the accreditation standards at all times.
 If a staff or family day home provider, a family or community member believes that the accredited program they provide or receive services at evidently fails to maintain the accreditations standards, they could file a complaint with the Accreditation of Early Learning and Care Services.

 Before filing a complaint with the accreditation agency, please make sure first that the nature of the concerns you have is in fact directly related to any of the accreditation standards or any one of the criteria or indicators that make up the accreditation standards.
 Please note that many concerns may fall under the jurisdiction of the health and safety legislation or covered by licensing regulations (for licensed day care and out-of-school care programs) or provincial family day home standards (for approved family day home agencies).